josephxbrick/documentorganizer/README.md

 This is the symbol whose instances will be added to the TOC for each section in your document.
 See "The page-section symbol" above for what it takes to make TOC sections.

-This symbol needs to have a text override called `<tocSectionTitle>` and a text override called `<tocPageNumber>`, but if you don't want your TOC sections to have a page number, you can leave the latter text override out, out or set its opacity to 0.
+This symbol needs to have a text override called `<tocSectionListing>` and a text override called `<tocPageNumber>`.
+If you don't want your sections to display a page number in the TOC, you can leave the latter text override out, out or set its opacity to 0.

 <img src="/readme_images/section_entry_symbol.png" width="390">

 Use the same pinning as shown in the section above.

 ### The page number symbol